georgiee/coding-for-kids/slides.md

 ---
 ^ And hanging around with kids is fun.

-^ I would have never know about the Kebap Heist.
+^ I would have never know about the unicorn super horse

 ## [fit] Fun